eads/hhdcpython/LESSON.md

 ---

 **Aside**: If that makes sense, go ahead and skip this note.
-But here's an example that might help.
+If not, here's an example that might help.
 Executing:

 ```python
 cities = ['NYC', 'Chicago', 'Detroit']